Getting Started¶

 $ make

-SAGE is MPI compatible which can be enabled setting USE-MPI = yes in the Makefile.
+the Makefile.
 To run in parallel, ensure that you have a installed an MPI distribution (OpenMPI, MPICH, Intel MPI etc).
-When compiling with MPI support, the Makefile expects that the MPI compiler is called mpicc and is configured appropriately.

-HDF5 Support
+HDF5 Support¶

 SAGE supports reading and writing in `HDF5`_.
 We recommend writing your output data in HDF5 for ease-of-use.
 To easily handle your HDF5 installation, we also recommend using Conda.